pwilmart/IRS_normalization/README.md

 Data from Kahn, et al.
 * iovs_58-13-55-s01.csv

-R scripts used in exploration of data analyssi steps with RStudio
+R scripts used in exploration of data analysis steps with RStudio

 Added HTML renderings of the notebooks for those who just want to see the presentations.
 The file irs_diagram.png is an image for the understanding_IRS.html script.